hanegeyavuz/Extended-Kalman-Filter/README.md

 - Contributions are welcome!
 If you have any suggestions or find any bugs, please open an Issue or submit a Pull Request.

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the GPL License - see the `LICENSE` file for details.

 ## Authors
 - Emre Emir Fidan